 MySQL 8 and MariaDB 10 Support

-Opsview Monitor 6.5 includes support for MySQL 8.x and MariaDB 10.x.
+Opsview Monitor includes support for MySQL and MariaDB as specified in Supported Databases.
 All new installations of Opsview will automatically apply the required schema updates.

 If you are upgrading Opsview from 6.4 or earlier, some database schemas will be automatically converted using the existing character set.
 The following databases will be automatically converted to use utf8mb4 character set:

 For the following databases, you will need to follow the manual migration process after your software upgrade is completed; this is documented on Database Migration for SQL Strict Mode: